Online Segmentation of LiDAR Sequences: Dataset and Algorithm: Conclusion

 \paragraph{Data Augmentation.} During training, we use augmentation to improve the generalisation capabilities of the network: flipping of the $xy$ 2D plane, rotation around the $z$ axis, anisotropic scaling generated by a uniform distribution $\mathcal{U}[0.95,1.05]$, and translation generated by a random normal $\mathcal{N}(0, 0.2m)$.
 Since our goal is to evaluate real-time semantic segmentation, we do not use test-time augmentation schemes, even though it could possibly improve the overall performance.

-\paragraph{Real-Time Requirements.} To better represent the limitation of embarked hardware, we ran \gls{methodname} on a NVIDIA-2080Ti and observed only a $1$ms increase in run time.
-In particular, \gls{methodname} can still run in real time for slices of $72^\circ$.
+\paragraph{Real-Time Requirements.} To better represent the limitation of embarked hardware, we ran Helix4D on a NVIDIA-2080Ti and observed only a $1$ms increase in run time.
+In particular, Helix4D can still run in real time for slices of $72^\circ$.